 Although silica gel has massive potential for reuse, I haven't had any luck finding a recycler.
 But I did discover several great suggestions for using these packs around the house and keeping them from the landfill just a wee bit longer.

-- Protect personal papers and important documents by putting some gel in a baggie wherever these are stored.
+- Protect personal papers and important documents by putting some gel packs in a baggie wherever these are stored.

 - Leave a couple packs in your tool box to prevent rusting.